Signal Methods

 • These methods can be chained on nested signals, e.g., $.users[userId].name.set('New Name').

-• For public documents, the _id field is present in get() results and matches the document id.
-Attempts to change _id are ignored.
+• For public documents, configured identity fields are present in get() results and match the document id. idFields defaults to ['_id']; attempts to change configured identity fields are ignored.